Principal, Michael Gallis & Associates

 Michael Gallis & Associates, a strategic planning and design firm, was formed in 1988.
 Since that time, the company has grown to become a multi-disciplinary firm offering a wide variety of planning, real estate and information services to a broad range of public, private and institutional clients across the country.

-In addition, Gallis has led in-depth strategic development programs for a number of regions including Detroit, Cincinnati, Memphis, West Michigan, Orlando and Charlotte, as well as for several states, including Connecticut, Rhode Island, Illinois, New Jersey and for nations including Canada and the US.
-Gallis was recently a consultant to the National Surface Transportation Revenue and Study Commission on developing the "Big Picture" component of the US 21st century transportation vision, which involved describing the infrastructure the US must develop to effectively compete in the global economy.
+In addition, Mr. Gallis has led in-depth strategic development programs for regions (including Detroit, Cincinnati, Memphis, West Michigan, Orlando and Charlotte), states (including Connecticut, Rhode Island, Illinois, and New Jersey) and nations (including Canada and the United States).
+Mr. Gallis was recently a consultant to the National Surface Transportation Revenue and Study Commission on developing the "Big Picture" component of the U.S. 21st century transportation vision, which involved describing the infrastructure the U.S. must develop to effectively compete in the global economy.

-He has served on numerous boards and commissions, including the Governor's Commission on a Competitive North Carolina, the Advisory Board of the International Congress of the Atlantic Rim and the Mayor's International Cabinet.
-He also was selected to join a technical assistance team sent to Poland to provide advice on major metropolitan development, and is a Fellow of the Institute of Urban Design in New York.
+Mr. Gallis has served on numerous boards and commissions, including the Governor's Commission on a Competitive North Carolina, the Advisory Board of the International Congress of the Atlantic Rim and the Mayor's International Cabinet.
+He also was selected to join a technical assistance team sent to Poland to provide advice on major metropolitan development.
+He is a Fellow of the Institute of Urban Design in New York.

-Gallis was an associate professor of architecture and planning in the College of Architecture at the University of North Carolina at Charlotte from 1974 to 1997.
-In 1990 he was selected as the first Fellow at the Institute of Urban Studies.
-Gallis received a Bachelor's degree in architecture from the University of California, Berkley and two Master's degrees - one in architecture and one in city planning - from the University of Pennsylvania.
+Mr. Gallis was an associate professor of architecture and planning in the College of Architecture at the University of North Carolina at Charlotte from 1974 to 1997.
+In 1990, he was selected as the first Fellow at the Institute of Urban Studies.
+Mr. Gallis received a Bachelor's degree in architecture from the University of California, Berkeley and two Master's degrees - one in architecture and one in city planning - from the University of Pennsylvania.